MellowArpeggiation/NBTStructureLib/README.md

 In pursuit of this, two placeholder blocks are available for you to place in your structures:

-* **Structure Air Block** - This wand block will replace any block it finds with air, underground structures will need air placed or else they'll be vitrified with rock.
+* **Structure Air Block** - This block will replace any block it finds with air, underground structures will need air placed or else they'll be vitrified with rock.
 Smart placement of air can create cool effects (say, placing air everywhere except the bottom-most blocks to make a nuclear sub placed in water be half flooded).
 * **Structure Loot Block** - Normal chests will always spawn with exactly the items placed in them, this block will instead randomly generate its contents from `GenChestHook` categories (which can be added to).
 The arrow indicates the facing direction of the inventory block when generated.
 These blocks can be set to generate any type of single block inventory (chests, etc) by using the desired block on them directly.